Hoeby/Sapphire/triple-z_mod/assets/step1_checksquare/readme.md

   <img width="400" src="../pictures/20231231_160405.jpg">
 </p>

-Go to the next step: <a href="../step2_left-right_alignparts/readme.md">Align the new parts and check before drilling</a>
+Go to the next step: <a href="../step2_left-right_alignparts/readme.md">Front left and right new parts, check before drilling</a>